Jason-Tan1/AmazonClone/README.md

-A full-stack Amazon clone built with React, Firebase, and Stripe.
+A full-stack E-commerce platform built with React, Firebase, and Stripe.
 This responsive e-commerce web app replicates core features of Amazon, including:
 - User Authentication (via Firebase) - Users can sign up and log in securely with Firebase Auth
 - Dynamic Shopping Cart - Add, remove, and update items
 - Stripe Payment Integration - Stripe integration to handle payment processing (In test mode)